pfalcon/pycopy-lib/ast/README.rst

 * ``ast.types``, with AST node types auto-generated from CPython's ASDL description.
-* ``ast.parser``, implementing hand-written parser for Python 3.5,
+* ``ast.parser``, implementing hand-written parser for Python 3.6,
   utilizing recursive descent to parse statements, and Pratt operator precedence parser to parse expressions.
 * ``ast``, the main package, integrating submodules above, and exposing CPython-compatible API with corresponding additional functions and classes to process AST trees.

-At the time of writing, the parser supports Python 3.5 syntax with future-looking cleanups, e.g. ``async`` is treated as a keyword.
+At the time of writing, the parser supports Python 3.6 syntax.
 Updates for the next versions of Python syntax are expected to follow.

 The package has small builtin test corpus to check that the AST trees